flycheck/flycheck/doc/manual/usage.rst

 ========================

-By default Flycheck selects a :term:`suitable syntax checker` automatically from :el:option:`flycheck-checkers`, with respect to :el:option:`flycheck-disabled-checkers`:
+By default Flycheck selects a :term:`suitable syntax checker` automatically from :option:`flycheck-checkers`, with respect to :option:`flycheck-disabled-checkers`:

-.. el:option:: flycheck-checkers
+.. option:: flycheck-checkers

    A list of :term:`syntax checker`\ s available for automatic syntax checker selection.
 An item in this list is a :term:`registered syntax checker`.